Ways to Improve Productivity by Breathing Easier

 - Hold your breath for a second.

-- Breathe out through your right nostril, then wait for a second before you move to the next step.
+- Now, breathe out through your right nostril, then wait for a second before proceeding further.

 - Breathe in slowly through your right nostril.

-- Pinch both nostrils closed again, then wait for a second.
+- Close both nostrils again, then wait for a second.